Author – Nishant Tomar

 Some microgrid projects in India currently in operation are in the Andaman Islands where the India Coast Guard operates a microgrid.
 Greenpeace Foundation has deployed a solar microgrid in Dharnai village in the state of Bihar.
 Many villages in Karnataka have deployed solar-storage DC microgrids.
 Gram Oorja Microgrid has an installed power of 45.7kW serving 230 households across 10 villages in rural Maharashtra.

 Smart Power Technologies In India

-Apart from these well-established power innovations, there were some other new smart power technologies in India highlighted at the India Smart Utility Week.
-Digital technologies like the Internet of Things (IOT), artificial intelligence using machine learning, blockchain technologies, cloud computing-based technologies are bound to transform the Indian power sector soon.
+Apart from these well-established power innovations, there were other new smart power technologies in India highlighted at the India Smart Utility Week.
+Digital technologies like the Internet of Things (IoT), artificial intelligence using machine learning, blockchain technologies, cloud computing-based technologies are bound to transform the Indian power sector soon.

-IOT technologies are causing a new awakening in the form of a new industrial revolution (Industry 4.0).
-IOT in its simplest form enables three things: asset digitalization, data collection from assets, and gain control of assets.
-The most important use of IOT in smart grid has been smart metering and advanced metering infrastructure (AMI).
-AMI is an integrated system of smart meters, communication network, and data management systems that enables a two-way communication between utilities and consumers.
-Another important use of IOT is in smart street lighting systems, a promising technology that helps in reducing the energy consumption and the cost of operation.
+IoT technologies are causing a new awakening in the form of a new industrial revolution (Industry 4.0).
+The Internet of Things in its simplest form enables three things: asset digitalization, data collection from assets, and control of assets.
+The most important use of IoT in smart grid has been in smart metering and advanced metering infrastructure (AMI).
+AMI is an integrated system of smart meters, communication networks, and data management systems, which enables two-way communication between utilities and consumers.
+Another important use of IoT is in smart street lighting systems, a promising technology that helps in reducing energy consumption and the cost of operations.

-Cloud-based technologies such as Virtual Power Plants which integrates several small scale and large scale power producers and consumers via a power exchange to provide a reliable overall power supply making the system flexible and reliable.
+Cloud-based technologies such as Virtual Power Plants integrate several small-scale and large power producers and consumers via a power exchange to provide a reliable overall power supply making the system flexible and reliable.

 Energy Storage Systems